RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ## Complete SimpleCriterion example

 To summarize previously explained points, the code below illustrates both state binding and state publishing.
-Each time the component publishes a new state, it will receive new state value through properties and then render with new state.
-To make that example a bit shorter, render method will use the imaginary components *Selector*, *Choice* and *Textfield*.
-However, those components real world counterparts are easy to find, in material-ui for instance.
+Each time the component publishes a new state, it will receive new state values through properties and then re-render with this new state.
+To make that example a bit shorter, the render method will use the imaginary components *Selector*, *Choice* and *Textfield*.
+However, those components' real world counterparts are easy to find, in material-ui for instance.

 *simple-criterion/src/plugin-info.json*
 ```json